List of Frequently Used AHA Acronyms

 When can I expect to receive my course completion card from the AHA?

 Training Centers must issue course completion cards within 20 business days of successful course completion.
 Please contact your AHA Instructor or Training Center Coordinator if you have any questions about your card.
+If you can't remember your Training Center or Instructor's information, visit our Lost Your AHA Completion Card page for more information.

 Can I laminate my AHA course completion card?